 §14.
 No member may abstain on the final Vote in the Reconsideration of a measure returned by the President of the State.

 §1.
-The Executive Power of the State shall be vested collectively in a Cabinet thereof, which shall be composed in turn by the Chief Secretary and, of a number of Departments, their Secretaries, Deputy Secretaries and Assistant Secretaries.
+The Executive Power of the State shall be vested collectively in a Cabinet thereof, which shall be composed in turn by the Chief Secretary and, of a number of Departments, their Heads, Deputies, and Assistants.

 §2.
 The Chief Secretary shall be the Head of Government, and take care that the domestic policy be realized and the Law be executed faithfully; and, in such capacity, shall superintend the various Departments from day to day.